 Why Do I Need To Take My Child To The Emergency Room After A Daycare Injury?

-The reason why you should take your child to the emergency room is because children can’t truly express the pain they are in.
+The reason why you should take your child to the emergency room is that children can’t truly express the pain they are in.
 A lot of times the children that get injured at daycare haven’t learned how to talk yet and if they can talk, they aren’t the best at forming detailed sentences explaining the pain they are in.

 Some of the injuries babies and children in daycare commonly suffer from include the following: